kakirastern/PNpy/README.md

-# PNPy
+# PNpy

-This is a software dedicated to using Python to perform planetary nebula research.
+A software dedicated to using Python to perform planetary nebula research.